-Olam’s heritage lies in the origination and traditional supply chain segment, sourcing products for our global customers.
+Olam’s heritage lies in the origination and traditional supply chain segment, sourcing ingredients and raw materials for our global customers in the food and beverage, textile, wood, rubber and other industries.
 However, the evolution of our business model over recent years has led us to develop new competencies in the upstream, midstream and downstream parts of the value chain.
 This selective integration, using our adjacency-based growth strategy, enables us to take advantage of our competencies and expertise to benefit from excess returns and to take greater control from seed to shelf of our value chain.

 Building on existing and new capabilities, we identified excess return integration opportunities in the upstream segment of the value chain and began making investments on a selective basis.
 These investments have resulted in plantation ownership and management (perennial tree crops), farming (annual crops), dairy farming and forest concessions management, as well as a major initiative in fertiliser manufacturing.

 These opportunities have been both organic and through acquisitions.
 Our upstream segment now consists of: palm (Roundtable Sustainable Palm Oil certified) and rubber plantations in Africa; almond plantations in Australia and California; coffee plantations in Tanzania, Ethiopia and Laos; a cocoa plantation in Indonesia; peanut farming in Argentina and South Africa; rice farming in Nigeria; dairy farming in Uruguay and Russia; the development of tropical forest concessions (Sustainable Forest Management certified) in The Republic of Congo, and a fertiliser manufacturing plant in The Republic of Gabon.